McGill-MMA-EnterpriseAnalytics/US-Accidents/README.md

 Context & Objectives:

-The number of accidents are increasing taking away lives more every year.
-The objectives is to explore the undelying reasons behind accidents and predict both the severity and the accidents' duration to better deploy the resources available
+The number of accidents is increasing taking away lives more every year.
+The objectives are to explore the underlying reasons behind accidents and predict both the severity and the accidents' duration to better deploy the resources available

 I. Data Preprocessing and Visualization

-The initial dataset contained around 3 millions observations.
+The initial dataset contained around 3 million observations.
 A sample of 500000 was taken and processed.
 The missing values were replaced by the median and then the finalized dataset was used for the analysis

 The visual insights can be found in the notebook for a better understanding of the dataset.